Team Leader

 Mark Starford

-In 1995 Mark Starford recognized an ongoing need and established The Board Resource Center to provide facilitation in best-practice leadership for non-profit organizations, community advocacy groups and government agencies that advocate for or serve people with diverse abilities.
+In 1994 Mark Starford (BRC Director) recognized an ongoing need and established The Board Resource Center to provide facilitation and leadership development for non-profit organizations, community advocacy groups and government agencies that advocate for or serve people with diverse abilities and function and access needs.
 He is known for “plain language” technical planning materials, adapting governance procedures for diverse members who serve as volunteers, and training for boards of directors.

 Under Mark’s leadership, BRC provides strategic consultation, interactive training and development of person-centered systems.
 BRC has developed a comprehensive library of accessible publications and digital tools available that make complex ideas easy to access and apply.

-In 2003 BRC partnered with the California Department of Developmental Services to create innovative tools that enhance self-direction and leadership for persons with developmental disabilities.
-This partnership has created and disseminated more than 20 digital teaching tools and published 10 books that facilitate increased participation in decision-making and choice, community access, personal responsibility, employment, healthcare and emergency preparedness.
-The consumer driven publications and videos are used statewide and the emergency preparedness tools are being replicated and adapted by other states.
+In 2002 BRC partnered with the California Department of Developmental Services to create innovative tools that enhance self-direction and leadership for persons with developmental disabilities.
+This partnership has created and disseminated more than 25 digital teaching tools and published 10 books that facilitate increased participation in decision-making and choice, community access, personal rights and responsibility, employment, healthcare and emergency preparedness.
+The consumer-driven publications and videos are used statewide and the Feeling Safe, Being Safe emergency preparedness tools have been adapted by other states with BRC support.